Virgin Life Insurance Policies Our Review 2020

 In September 2009, Virgin Money began collaborating with Friends Provident to offer new life insurance products to UK residents age 18 to 64.
 Life insurance policies are currently offered and administered by Friends Life Limited, which has a 200-year history of providing protection to UK consumers.

 Level term coverage features a cash benefit and monthly premiums that remain the same for the duration of the policy term.
-The lump sum benefit provided by a level term policy is designed to help with mortgage, childcare, and living expenses of beneficiaries.
+The lump sum benefit provided by a level term policy is designed to help with the mortgage, childcare, and living expenses of beneficiaries.

 With decreasing term coverage, the cash benefit decreases during the term but monthly premiums remain the same.
 The benefit typically reduces in line with a repayment mortgage because the cash sum is intended to repay this debt.
 Both types of coverage are flexible, allowing the insured to increase coverage level to accommodate life changes.